CSOC-23/CSOC-23-Week3-Flutter/README.md

 Judging would be done on the basis of your implementation and authenticity.

 ## Deadline
 You'll have a week to complete this task.
-Hence, the deadline of this task is **26th June, 2022 EOD**
+Hence, the deadline of this task is **18th July, 2023 EOD**

 ## Submission Guidelines :